Top Oracle SOA Admin Interview Questions and Answers

 Ans:

-Receiver Threads property specifies the maximum number of MDBs that process Async across all domains.
-Whereas the dspMaxThread are the maximum number of MDBs that process Async and threads that operate across a domain.
-So, we need to ensure that the dspMaxThread value is not greater than Receiver Threads.
+Receiver Threads property specifies the maximum number of MDBs that process the Async across all domains.
+The dspMaxThread is a high number of MDBs that process the Async and threads can operate across the domain.
+Need to ensure that dspMaxThread value is not greater than Receiver Threads.

 Ans: